m5stack/m5-docs/docs/en/quick_start/m5core/m5stack_core_get_started_MicroPython.md

 ?>Note: MacOS users please put M5Burner App in the Application folder after the installation as shown in the figure below.

 ><img src="/image/base/application.webp" width="70%">

+?>Note: For Linux users, please switch to the decompressed file path and run `./M5Burner` in the terminal to run the application.

 ## Firmware burning